uwspstar/Side-Projects/CSharp-Projects/readme.md

 - The ```Thread.Join``` method is called on the main thread to let it wait until the other thread finishes.
 - ```Thread.Sleep(0)``` ?
 It is used to signal to Windows that this thread is finished.
 In- stead of waiting for the whole time-slice of the thread to finish, it will immediately switch to another thread.
 - Both your process and your thread have a priority
-- A higher-priority thread should be used only when it’s absolutely neces- sary
+- A higher-priority thread should be used only when it’s absolutely necessary

 ####  difference between fore- ground and background threads.
 - Foreground threads can be used to keep an application alive.
 - Only when all foreground threads end does the common language runtime (CLR) shut down your application.
 Background threads are then terminated.